-So, you’re pleased with the way the above-ground levels of your home look, but aren’t too satisfied with your unfinished basement.
+You might be pleased with the way the above-ground levels of your home look, but aren’t too satisfied with your unfinished basement.
 You want to give your unfinished basement a complete overhaul, but you may not know where to start or don’t want to invest so much money.
-Often, unfinished basements can go unattended because the amount of work that needs to be put into it seems daunting to homeowners.
-Fortunately, homeowners can renovate their basements with minimal effort and at a low cost by utilizing these 5 basement renovation ideas suitable for unfinished basements.
+Often, unfinished basements can go unattended because the amount of work that needs to be put in seems daunting to homeowners.
+Fortunately, homeowners can renovate their basements with minimal effort at a low cost by utilizing these 5 basement renovation ideas.

 Designate a Workspace/Office

 Instead of finishing the entire basement, you can start small with your basement renovation by designating a corner of your basement as a home office.
 Creating a home office in your basement is an ideal place for you to get work done as basements are typically the quietest area in a home.
 You can make your workspace as elaborate or simple as you want.
-Add furniture such as a desk, chair, drawers, and a bookcase and accessorize with plants and decorative lighting fixtures to bring that area of your basement to life.
+Furniture such as a desk, chair, drawers, and a bookcase and accessorize with plants and decorative lighting fixtures can be added to bring that area of your basement to life.

 Create a Storage Area

-Oftentimes, unfinished basements are used as storage space anyways, so why not get creative and create an actual storage area in your basement?
+Oftentimes, unfinished basements are used as storage space, so why not get creative and create an actual storage area in your basement?
 Add storage shelves and bins to store your household products, tools, Christmas decorations, and more.
-The great thing about creating a storage area is that you don’t really need to spend time decorating the area as you would an office space.
+The great thing about creating a storage area is that you don’t need to spend time decorating the area like an office space.
 You can keep your basement as unfinished as you’d like while only having to organize and create shelf space for your belongings.

 Design a Living Space